System Design Space

 Epic Saga (synchronous)

 All services are called synchronously.
-Simplicity, but high coupling and latency.
+This is easier to understand, but it increases coupling and latency.

 Analysis